 That came to an end when a large Burmese army waged a series of attacks in the 1750s and 1760s, eventually surrounded the city to cut it off from the outside world, and finally invaded, looted its valuables, damaged its structures, and burned the city to the ground before taking its loot back to Burma.
 The carnage was awesome, and the city remained abandoned immediately afterwards.
 The sheer destruction was longreaching.

-Bangkok was a downstream customs post at the time, but the new line of kings turned it into the new capital city with better defenses in 1769.
-Being located near the mouth of the river, it could try to pick up where Ayuthaya left off to some degree, as best it could.
+Bangkok was a downstream customs post at the time, but the new line of kings turned it into the new capital city with better defenses, starting in 1769.
+Being located near the mouth of the river, which was advantageous for trade and immigration, it could try to pick up where Ayuthaya left off to some degree, as best it could.

 So that brings us to the late 1700s, around the same time as the independence of the United States of America and the French Revolution.